Set Up Version Control

 2. If Azure Cloud is not in the list:

-1. In the Salesforce org where you installed the Prodly AppOps managed package, navigate to Setup > Object Manager > VCS Repo > Fields & Relationships > Repo Type.
+1. In the Salesforce org where you installed the Prodly managed package, navigate to Setup > Object Manager > VCS Repo > Fields & Relationships > Repo Type.

 2. Scroll down to the Values section and click New.